thaumaturgists/Music-License-Repository/README.md

 <img src="https://raw.githubusercontent.com/thaumaturgists/Music-License-Repository/main/LPI.png" alt="License Repository Image" width="200"> <!-- Adjust width and height as needed -->

 Yes, it is legally possible to create a streamlined licensing process where the repository name itself serves as the title for the songs uploaded.
-This way, users can upload their MP3 files without needing to reference each song individually in the license agreement.
+This way, users can upload their MP3 files or music files in ANY FORMAT without needing to reference each song individually in the license agreement.
 Here’s how you can structure your README to reflect this approach:

 # [Repository Name] Music License Repository